Skip to main content

 vertmedia/iStock/Getty Images Plus/Getty Images

 Turning on your stove is not a requirement for delicious, healthy meals at home.
-Whether it is the last days of summer or you are awaiting the first days of spring, use a few key kitchen gadgets to save time and keep things cool in the kitchen.
-Also consider cooking multiple servings that can be used throughout the week.
+Whether it’s the last days of summer or you’re awaiting the first days of spring, there are ways to save time and keep things cool in the kitchen.

 • Panini or sandwich press